BlokasLabs/pimidipy/README.md

 `pimidipy` is a Python library developed by [**Blokas**](https://blokas.io/) for Linux ALSA that makes interacting with MIDI devices extremely simple, taking care of all the low-level details for you.

-If you're looking to expand your Raspberry Pi's MIDI capabilities, check out [**Pimidi**](https://blokas.io/pimidi/) by Blokas.
-Pimidi is a hardware add-on that adds 2 MIDI inputs and 2 MIDI outputs to your Raspberry Pi, and it can be stacked up to 4 units high for even more I/O.

 Check out the full online documentation of `pimidipy` at https://blokas.io/pimidi/docs/pimidipy/.

+If you're looking to expand your Raspberry Pi's MIDI capabilities, check out [**Pimidi**](https://blokas.io/pimidi/) HAT by Blokas.
+Pimidi is a hardware add-on that adds 2 MIDI inputs and 2 MIDI outputs to your Raspberry Pi, and it can be stacked up to 4 units high for even more MIDI I/O.

 ## Features